 3) ‘Rather than hitting them’ is deception because ‘hitting’ is being used as an intransitive verb, ‘to strike a blow.’
 ‘Strike’ means ‘to attempt to undermine or harm something as if by a blow,’ and discipline is not about undermining or harming.
 On the contrary, it is about coaching and learning.

 4) ‘…try using affection’ is mischievous misdirection because it implies that affection is not used or is not an integral part of child discipline.
 Without deep and abiding love and affection, child discipline would fail and become something very different.

 5 & 6) ‘Instead of belting them for making a mistake’ employs two lies.
 First, most child discipline involves a slap or spank to the back of the leg, not belting.
 Second, we do not use spanking when young children make mistakes, but rather when they intentionally misbehave.

-7) ‘…cuddle them and explain the problem’ is misdirection because it implies that disciplinarians do not cuddle or explain problems.
-It is a major part of discipline but must be handled with careful timing, to avoid undoing the learned lesson.
+7) ‘…cuddle them and explain the problem’ is a misdirection because it implies that disciplinarians do not cuddle or explain problems.
+It is a major part of discipline but must be timed carefully to avoid undoing the learned lesson.
 The child must learn the lesson before being rewarded.

 Putting aside the constant ranting of the Left, who insist that any spanking is violence, let’s ignore them and get down to the nitty-gritty of how to discipline children.

-It is vital that there are two parents, and that the parents have traditional roles.
+It is vital that there are two parents and that the parents have traditional roles.
 The mother is a mother, not a pretend man, racing around working nine to five.
 She needs to be at home to look after her children.
-Also, it is essential that both parents agree on the following methods.
+Also, both parents agree on the following methods.
 If one is applying discipline while the other undoes all this behind the first’s back, there will be significant problems.
 Both parents must work as a team to see this through for the best result.